suggestionsbot/disnake-ext-components/docs/source/quickstart/basics.rst

             async def callback(self, inter: disnake.MessageInteraction):
                 await inter.response.send_message("Click!")

 Since these classes are created using attrs, the ``__init__`` methods for your component classes are automatically generated.
 If you need further control, you can use attrs features like ``__attrs_post_init__`` to process each instance before they are handled by `disnake-ext-components`.
+See our :doc:`attrs utilities example </examples/attrs>` for more information.

 Component Managers
 ------------------

 Now that we know how to create components, we need to learn how to hook these components into your bot.
 Luckily, this is pretty simple.
-All we need is a :class:`~ComponentManager`, which we get using :func:`~get_manager`.
-For basic usage, we just call ``get_manager()`` without arguments and assign it to a variable.
-We then use :meth:`~ComponentManager.add_to_bot` and pass the bot to it to allow the manager to communicate with the bot.
+All we need is a :class:`~components.impl.manager.ComponentManager`, which we get using :func:`~components.impl.manager.get_manager`.
+For basic usage, we simply call it without arguments and assign it to a variable.
+We then use :func:`ComponentManager.add_to_bot() <components.impl.manager.ComponentManager.add_to_bot>` to allow the manager to communicate with the bot.
-Finally, we register components to the bot using :meth:`~ComponentManager.register`.
+Finally, we register components to the manager using :meth:`ComponentManager.register() <components.impl.manager.ComponentManager.register>`.
 This can be done in a few different ways, but for now the easiest way is to just use it as a basic decorator.

 .. code-block:: py
     :linenos: